kaminski-pawel/CV-NZ/CV-NZ.md

 ## Education

-Master's Degree (LLM) at UAM Law School in Poznan, Poland (the third best Law School in the country).
+Master's Degree (LL.M.) at UAM Law School in Poznan, Poland (the third best Law School in Poland).

 ---